Animal Rights Extremism

 The current extremist tactic, of targeting organisations involved in animal research by attacking the individuals that work for them or the companies that supply them, dates from the mid-90s.
 The threat to medical research became so serious that 10 years later the UK government developed a strategy and drew up specific laws to crack down on extremist activity against animal research.
 A special national police unit called NETCU was established.

 The crackdown on UK animal rights extremism has been largely successful with very few incidents in the last five years (2008-2013), but the tactics used by extremists have been exported to many other countries.
 You can see details of these at www.animalrightsextremism.info

 Animal rights extremists (ARE) are those whose beliefs make them willing to take direct action.
 Sometimes this direct action takes the form of illegal behaviour ranging from moderate (misdemeanour crimes such as trespassing, criminal vandalism, public order offences, etc) to serious (libel, arson, assault, etc).
 ARE groups are usually careful to say they engage in lawful behaviour, but direct action – often illegal – almost always occurs wherever they go.
-The two main UK-based ARE group is SHAC with ALF used as an umbrella name by some extremists.
+The main UK-based ARE group is SHAC with ALF used as an umbrella name by some extremists.